Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   include figure
   image_path="/assets/images/posts/mr_robot/get_hash.jpg"
   alt="Bringing the hash file to our local machine" caption="Netcat is installed on the machine, so we cat cat the file, pipe the output into netcat, which will fire it over to our attacker machine, where a listener can pick it up and pipe it back into a file.
-Highlighted are the commands to send adn receive the file above and below respectively."
+Highlighted are the commands to send and receive the file above and below respectively."
 %}

 Now that we've brought the hash back over to our attacker machine, we can crack it; the file extension tells us that the hash is probably Raw-MD5 format, so I'll run it through John the Ripper in Kali.
 I'll try our fsocity.dic, then if that doesn't work, some other lists from Kali.